Receiving payments through Exchange

 After you've received an email stating that Escrow.com has received the buyer's payment, the next step is to transfer any assets you've agreed to sell to the buyer.

-You first need to create a staff account for your buyer.
-The staff account must be created using the email address linked to the buyer's profile.
-Buyers cannot request that a staff account be created with any other email address.
-The Exchange system will only read that a staff account has been successfully added and activated once it matches the email address tied to the buyer's profile.
+You first need to give staff permissions to your buyer.
+The staff must be created using the email address linked to the buyer's profile.
+Buyers cannot request that a staff be created with any other email address.
+The Exchange system will only read that a staff has been successfully added and activated once it matches the email address tied to the buyer's profile.

-The buyer will need a staff account to properly inspect the Shopify account.
-The buyer can't be made the account owner of the Shopify account before they accept all Escrow milestones.
-When the Escrow milestones are accepted, Escrow is notified to disburse the buyer’s funds to you, and the Shopify Accounts team turns the buyer into the new account owner within 3 business days.
+The buyer will need staff permissions to properly inspect the Shopify account.
+The buyer can't be made the store owner of the Shopify account before they accept all Escrow milestones.
+When the Escrow milestones are accepted, Escrow is notified to disburse the buyer’s funds to you, and the Shopify Accounts team turns the buyer into the new store owner within 3 business days.

 In addition to your Shopify owner account, you might also need to transfer any remaining assets (such as social media accounts and domains) and update app account information.